getml/reflect-cpp/README.md

 // f1 and f2 are taken from a, f4 is taken from b, f3 is ignored.
 const auto c = rfl::as<C>(a, b);
 ```

+You can also replace fields in structs using fields from other structs:

 ```cpp
 const auto a = A{.f1 = "Hello", .f2 = "World"};